alhockly/pi-wireless-drive/README.md

 MacOS / Time Machine options:

 Samba + avahi-deamon
+pi
+1. setup fstab to mount your external disk (exFat or macOS Journled)
+2. setup samba and avahi-deamon on pi
+3. shutdown pi and connect the disk to mac via usb
+Mac

-1. create sparse disk image on mac, transfer to online disk
+1. create disk image on the external disk (Disk Utility > New Image > Blank Image), set Format to Mac OS Extended (Journaled)
-2. mount .dmg on online disk
+2. connect the disk back into the pi and boot up
+3. Finder > Go > Connect to server
+4. smb://<ip>  (or use bonjour .local address)
+5. double click the .dmg on the remote location to mount
-3. run `sudo tmutil setdestination /Volumes/<dmg name>`
+6. run `sudo tmutil setdestination /Volumes/<dmg name>` to enable timemachine to the disk
-4. open time machine in system prefs, start backup
+7. open time machine in system prefs, start backup

 https://mudge.name/2019/11/12/using-a-raspberry-pi-for-time-machine/